UtbOvertorneaPM/EquipmentManagementSystem/README.md

  10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application, add any users that will have access to the equipment management system by following the application instructions.

+# Usage

+Creating new Equipment/Owner

+    1. To create a new Owner/Equipment, press the `Create New` link.

+    2. Fill in the fields

+        For equipment, the serial field is required, it's good to fill in the model.
+        For Owners, only the Firstname field is required, it's good to fill out lastname and mail if possible.

+        1. For Equipment you can also create a new owner on the create page, by pressing create new owner and filling in the form and submitting.

+Editing

+    1. To edit an existing Owner/Equipment, press the edit link on the row you wish to modify.

+    2. Make your alterations to the fields and submit.

+ Deleting

+    For deleting a single row, press the delete link you wish to delete.
+    To delete multiple rows simultaneously shift+click on the rows you wish to delete, then press the delete button that appeared at the top of the table.

+Exporting

+    To export a single or multiple entries, please shift+click the row/rows you wish to export, and then press the export button that appeared at the top of the table.
+And select the format you wish to export to.

+    If you wish to export the whole all entries in the table, press the export button at the top and select the format preferred.

+Import

+    To import an earlier export please press the Import button at the top and point it towards the JSON file containing the export.